-This Chestnut Stuffing Balls recipe is printed on the back of a packet of Artisan Pantry ready cooked chestnuts.
+Artisan Pantry Chestnut Stuffing Balls provided this recipe, which was printed on the back of a packet of Artisan Pantry ready cooked chestnuts.
 I buy a packet of these vacuum packed ready cooked chestnuts every year, they’re a great cupboard staple that I buy in and keep ready for Christmas, when I use the packet in 2-3 different ways, including adding a few to the pile of brussels sprouts!

 This recipe for chestnut stuffing balls is a stuffing that can be baked as a pile of stuffing, or any shape, if you think life’s too short to shape individual stuffing balls 🙂